Master of Science (M.S.) in Sport Venue & Event Management

 If your career aspirations are focused on sport facilities and events, we believe you'll find no program better able to educate, mentor, and assist you in launching your career in these areas.
 Please find information below about the admissions process and on contacting us for more information.

 Our admissions committee conducts a holistic assessment of each applicant to determine their likelihood of success in the program and the industry.
-Applications received by January 15 receive full consideration for our limited funding opportunities, with March 15 being the deadline for applications into the summer cohort, which typically begins the first Monday after the Independence Day holiday.
+The application deadline is February 15 for entry into the summer cohort, which typically begins the first Monday after the Independence Day holiday.

 Admissions materials required include: